Bonfee/ctf-writeups/ritsec2021/Un-machined_Aerial_System/README.md

 }
 ```

-Further down the binary we find other functions.
+Analyzing the binary we find other functions.
-It's really not the case to try and understand what those functions are doing so lets use angr.
+I thought it was not the case to understand what those functions were doing so i just used angr.

 ```python
 #!/usr/bin/env python3